lpereira/lwan/README.md

 The `-DUSE_SYSLOG=ON` option can be passed to CMake to also log to the system log in addition to the standard output.

+If you're building Lwan for a distribution, it might be wise to use the `-DMTUNE_NATIVE=OFF` option, otherwise the generated binary may fail to run on some computers.

 ### Tests

     ~/lwan/build$ make testsuite